gidon-handler/Shorten-url-and-admin/README.md

 4. In the config/db.php file change the 'dsn', 'username', and 'password' to your database credentials

-5. Point your browser to http://localhost/shorten-url-admin/web/admin. (in reall world we will point it to http://example.com/admin)
+5. Point your browser to http://localhost/shorten-url-admin/web/admin. (in the real world we will point it to http://example.com/admin)

 WHAT WE GET
 -----------